Bugsy Siegel: Greenberg murder and trial

-On November 22, 1939, Siegel, Whitey Krakower, Frankie Carbo and Albert Tannenbaum killed Harry "Big Greenie" Greenberg outside his apartment.
+On November 22, 1939, Siegel, Whitey Krakow, Frankie Carbo and Albert Tannenbaum killed Harry "Big Greenie" Greenberg outside his Hollywood Hills apartment.
 Greenberg had threatened to become a police informant, and Buchalter ordered his killing.
 Tannenbaum confessed to the murder and agreed to testify against Siegel.
-Siegel was implicated in the murder, and in September 1941, was put on trial.
-The trial soon gained notoriety because of the preferential treatment Siegel received in jail; he refused to eat prison food, was allowed female visitors, and was granted leave for dental visits.
-Siegel hired attorney Jerry Giesler for his defense.
-After the deaths of two state witnesses, no additional witnesses came forward.
-Tannenbaum's testimony was dismissed.
-In 1942, Siegel was acquitted because of insufficient evidence but his reputation was damaged.
+Siegel was implicated in the murder and put on trial in September 1941.

+The trial soon gained notoriety because of the preferential treatment that Siegel received in jail: he refused to eat prison food, was allowed female visitors and was granted leave for dental visits.
+However, Siegel himself protested loudly about "the stories of his privileged incarceration" and behavior during the trial, claiming that they were either untrue or grossly exaggerated.
+Some reporters wrote that Siegel had a valet in prison, that he had broken down in tears on the stand and that his eyes were brown.
+Siegel told them: "You can see for yourself that they're not brown" (they were in fact blue).